android/gradle-recipes/README.md

 This branch contains recipes compatible with AGP 7.0.
 If you want to find recipes for other AGP versions, switch to the corresponding `agp-*` branch.

-This branch is read only.
-Contributions are only accepted on the `studio-main` branch.
-See `CONTRIBUTION.md` there.
+This branch is maintained manually, and accepts Pull Requests.
+For contributions to newer branches (8.1 and later), please see `CONTRIBUTION.md` on the `studio-main` branch.

 The top level folder represents different ways to use the APIs:
 - From Groovy-based `build.gradle` files